lmc2179/lmc2179.github.io/drafts/minimize.md

 # We often want to tailor our model to the situation

 Example of diminishing returns - satiation process?
-Cat treats, Marketing spend
+Cat treats, marketing spend, organic growth

 Lots of relationships between two real variables go something like this: "As x increases, so does y.
 But the next x causes less increase than the last one"